The King Is Dead (album)

-The King Is Dead is the sixth studio album by The Decemberists, released on Capitol Records on January 14, 2011.
+The King Is Dead is the sixth studio album by the Decemberists, released on Capitol Records on January 14, 2011.
 Described as the "most pastoral, rustic record they've ever made" by Douglas Wolk of Rolling Stone, the album reached No. 1 on the U.S. Billboard 200 chart for the week ending February 5, 2011.
 The song "This Is Why We Fight" reached number 19 on the U.S. Alternative Songs Chart, while the song "Down by the Water" also charted in the United States.
-In November 2011, the band released an EP of album out-takes, entitled Long Live the King.
+In November 2011, the band released an EP of album out-takes, titled Long Live the King.

 Prior to the album's release, frontman Colin Meloy stated: "If there's anything academic about this record, or me trying to force myself in a direction, it was realising that the last three records were really influenced by the British folk revival [...] this whole world that I was discovering, that I was poring over, learning inside-out.
 It was a wanting to get away from that.
 And looking back into more American traditions, reconnecting with more American music."